irma-AI/client/README.md

-# Irma AI releases
+# Irma AI
-Repo for hosting the releases of the application
+Repo for hosting the releases of the client